chrisallenarmbruster/lightrunner/README.md

 ## Environment Variables

-- Use node module "dotenv" and create a file called `.env` in the project root.
+- This boilerplate uses the "dotenv" node module.
+If an `.env` file in the project root does not exist, create one for setting environment variables to use during development.
+Note that the production instance will often set these a different way - sometimes you system admin may set these and when deploying to a cloud app hosting service, you might set these in the dashboard for that service.

   - This file is listed in `.gitignore`, and will _only_ be required in your _development_ environment
-  - Its purpose is to attach the secret environment variables that you will use while developing.
+  - Its purpose is to attach the environment variables (often secret) that you will use while developing.
 In production it will use the env variables set in the server environment.
 On Heroku you can set these in the dashboard.
 On your local NAS, you can either set the variables or